eliaskanelis/GNUMakefile4TDD/README.md

 The filesystem of the project is opinionated and these are the main

-- **apps**: Source files that are part of a target.
+- **apps**: (optional): Source files that are part of a target.
 Each subdirectory a seperate target.
-- **bin**: Output binaries, libraries, map file not kept under version control.
 - **components** (optional): Components that use the same opinionated filesystem.
 Usually git submodules.
 - **conf** (optional): Stored configurations for tools.
 - **inc**: Header files part of the output library.